darencard/darencard.github.io/_blog/2017-03-03-imagej-macros-scale-png.md

 layout: posts
 title: "ImageJ macro for adding scale bars automatically"
 date: 2017-03-03
-excerpt: "Useful ImageJ macro that automatically adds scale bars to images."
+excerpt: "Useful ImageJ macro that automatically adds scale bars to images"
 ---

 Below is a ImageJ macro that will read a user-provided image file, add a scale bar, and then output a PNG image.
 The user must specify two arguments, the input file and the output file, as one quote-enclosed argument (see example below).
 The scale bar characteristics have been hard coded and can be changed by hand, or the script can be modified to allow argument specifications.